Logikz/food-delivery-simulator/README.md

 - New orders aren't received during execution of the program

 # Implementation Description
+The main focus of the assignment was deriving the right patters around notifying order updates and assigning orders in various conditions for a food delivery app.
+I generated random data for each execution cycle in the main, I considered making it fed in by console input or modifiable via a configuration file.
+As this wasn't really the focus of the assignment to create different scenarios, I left it as is.

 There are many software design patterns that can be used to implement a system designed around notifications and asynchronous events.
 In this assignment we use the observer pattern to monitor orders